capnproto/capnproto/doc/rpc.md

 method `foobar()` which combines `foo()` and `bar()`.
 Now we've eliminated the round trip, without inventing a new protocol.

-The problem is, this kind of arbitrary combining of orthogonal features quickly turns nice, elegant object-oriented protocols into ad-hoc procedural messes.
+The problem is, this kind of arbitrary combining of orthogonal features quickly turns elegant object-oriented protocols into ad-hoc messes.

 For example, consider the following interface: